betocostadev/RNative-Learning/react-nav/README.md

 - Bottom Tabs
 - Drawer (to be completed)

-Use it as a learning material
+Use it as a learning material.

+The navigations aren't mixed.
+You need to open routes/index.tsx and select the one you want to use.